-A concise and factual abstract is required.
-The abstract should state briefly the purpose of the research, the principal results and major conclusions.
+A concise and factual abstract of no more than 300 words is required.
+The abstract must be structured for original research articles and should be divided by subheadings as follows: Objectives, Materials and Methods, Results and Conclusion.
 An abstract is often presented separately from the article, so it must be able to stand alone.
+The abstract should not be structured for review articles.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.